donhenton/SpringMVC3-app/README.md

 * activate the livereload plugin on chrome
 * sass modifications are made at src/sass and need to be forced the first time

+## CSS Processing
+The gulp default task will rebuild the sass--> css file main.css.
+The main.css is part of the source tree, so any changes for css will be a multi step process:

+* develop locally using profile -Pcss
+* run gulp default task
+* commit the new css file

 This will handle css, js and jsp edits